zcc861007/CourseProject/README.md

 ## Paper

-This work has been documented in a paper, which will be online assessed soon:
+This work has been documented in a paper, which will be online accessed soon:

 **PAPER HAS BEEN SUBMITTED TO ARXIV**
 [Chaochao Zhou](https://scholar.google.com/citations?user=PYcUZ3YAAAAJ&hl=en&authuser=1&oi=ao), [Bo Yang](https://scholar.google.com/citations?user=OEyXN00AAAAJ&hl=en&authuser=1&oi=ao)